Can I Fly a Drone in Dubai? Your Ultimate Guide

 • Designated Areas

 Dubai has specific zones where you’re allowed to fly drones.
-These zones are typically located away from highly populated areas and sensitive infrastructures like airports.
-You can access a map of these zones via the GCAA’s “My Drone Hub” app, which provides a detailed view of where it’s safe to fly.
+Generally, these zones are far away from populated places and sensitive infrastructures such as airports.
+These zones may be viewed on a map on the GCAA portal under the section “My Drone Hub” and have a very detailed depiction of where it is safe to fly.

 • Avoid Restricted Areas